 Knave of Hearts

-In addition to the accent tiles featuring the Alice in Wonderland characters, I have rectangular floral field tiles, as well as seamless field tiles based on the CFA Voysey fabric produced some 20 years after the tiles were designed.
+In addition to the accent tiles featuring the Alice in Wonderland characters, I have seamless field tiles based on the CFA Voysey fabric produced some 20 years after the tiles were designed.
 All tiles are available with white or cream backgrounds.

-This seamless Voysey fabric field tile is available on six-inch tiles only:
+This seamless Voysey fabric field tile is available on six-inch and 8-inch tiles only:

 How to Order Tile